Skip to Content

 Cancer - breast; Carcinoma - ductal; Carcinoma - lobular; DCIS; LCIS; HER2-positive breast cancer; ER-positive breast cancer; Ductal carcinoma in situ; Lobular carcinoma in situ

-Men can get breast cancer, too.
-Symptoms include breast lump and breast pain and tenderness.
+In men, breast cancer symptoms include breast lump and breast pain and tenderness.

 Symptoms of advanced breast cancer may include:

 If your doctor learns that you do have breast cancer, more tests will be done.
-This is to check if the cancer has spread.
-This is called staging.
-Staging helps guide future treatment and follow-up.
+This is called staging, which checks if the cancer has spread.
+Staging helps guide treatment and follow-up.
 It also gives you an idea of what to expect in the future.

 Breast cancer stages range from 0 to IV.
-The higher the staging number, the more advanced the cancer.
+The higher the stage, the more advanced the cancer.

 Treatment is based on many factors, including: